 My initial thoughts on Cambodia weren’t great if I’m honest.
-For some reason it just wasn’t what I was expecting.
+For some reason, it just wasn’t what I was expecting.
 A more touristy, westernised playground for drinkers and partiers, but I’m getting distracted.
 You can read my initial thoughts here – First Impressions of Cambodia for Digital Nomads.
+But the completely different side to Cambodia is what really hit me.

 Phnom Penh – the capital.

 I’ve left Phnom Penh out of this article and there is a reason for this.
-Unplanned As Always #6 will in fact be a lightning walk around Phnom Penh.
+Unplanned As Always #6 will, in fact, be a lightning walk around Phnom Penh.
+Besides, this is all about a completely different side to Cambodia I discovered.

 I’ve enjoyed the capital of Cambodia, but for different reasons.
 It’s a capital city so you accept the busy, hustle and bustle.
 You even forgive it for being westernised.